fmalina/revisions-blocl/activism/theestablishment.md

 alternative that inspires.
 For those of us who want a different sort of society, it is surely time to get our act together.

-We don’t really know who or what ‘the Establishment’ is, or what it looks like – which suits its members rather well.
+We don't really know who or what ‘the Establishment’ is, or what it looks like – which suits its members rather well.

 ‘The Establishment’ is a term that is often loosely used to mean ‘those with